Chinese official plays down emission cut expectations

 Xie Zhenhua, China's top climate official, said last week the country would seek to cap its emissions "as soon as possible" but that experts disagreed on when greenhouse gases would peak.[ID:nL6N0OM5B8]

-Emissions have nearly quadrupled since 1990 as the coal-fueled economy has grown by double-digits almost every year.
+Emissions have nearly quadrupled since 1990 as the coal-fuelled economy has grown by double-digits almost every year.
 China accounts for more than a quarter of total emissions.

 DEVELOPED NATIONS AWAIT MEASURES